Ebeneser, Wesleyan Methodist chapel, Tumble,

-The chapel was built in 1892 and rebuilt in the Classical style to a design by John Jones.
-Gutted in 1996. © Crown copyright RCAHMW
+The present chapel was built in 1853 and enlarged in 1903.
+Recently converted. © Crown copyright RCAHMW

 Every town and village in Wales has its chapels.They have had a significant role in the development of Welsh society.
 Their striking buildings - sometimes homely, sometimes extravagant oddities, but often magnificent - have contributed greatly to the appearance of the country.
 Today both congregations and buildings are in rapid decline.